phalcon-orphanage/docs/en/db-layer.md

 ```

 ## Events
-The adapters alsosend events to an [Events Manager](events) if it is present.
+The adapters also send events to an [Events Manager](events) if it is present.
 If an event returns `false` it can stop the current operation.
 The following events are supported:

 | Event Name            | Triggered                           | Can stop |
 |-----------------------|-------------------------------------|:--------:|